 \subsection{Overview}

 Our main strategy is to find a suitable state sum for $\langle D^n_{\jwproj} \rangle$ which has a degree-dominating term.
-If $D$ is near-alternating, we may simplify the sum and disregard many of the terms whose skein evaluates to zero in the Kauffman bracket.
+If $D$ is near-alternating, we may simplify the sum and disregard many of the terms whose skeins evaluate to zero.
 This is done in Section \ref{subsec:simplifyss}.
 In Section \ref{subsec:degree-dominating}, we highlight the term in the state sum which will be shown to be degree-dominating.
-The most laborious step of the proof comes from bounding the degree of a term coming from another state $\sigma$ in the state sum.
-We do this in Section \ref{subsec:sigmab}, where we first estimate the crossings on which $\sigma$ chooses the $B$-resolution by Lemma \ref{lem:count}.
+The most laborious step of the proof comes from bounding the degree of a term coming from another state $\sigma$.
+We do this in Section \ref{subsec:sigmab}, where we characterize the crossings on which $\sigma$ chooses the $-$-resolution by Lemma \ref{lem:count}.
 The reason why this gives a bound on the degree is given by Lemma \ref{lem:sigmab}.
 This leads to the important corollary, Lemma \ref{lem:wcount}, which we can apply to the case where $D$ is a near-alternating diagram to bound the degree of the term in the state sum corresponding to $\sigma$.
 Finally in Section \ref{subsec:complete} we put the estimates together to finish the proof of Theorem \ref{thm:bracketdegree}.
 Upon first reading the reader may skip the proof of Lemma \ref{lem:count} to get a sense of how it is applied.